RobotWebTools/ros2-web-bridge/README.md

 ros2-web-bridge, which leverages the [rclnodejs](https://github.com/RobotWebTools/rclnodejs) client, provides a JSON interface to [ROS 2.0](https://github.com/ros2/ros2/wiki) by adopting the [rosbridge v2 protocol](https://github.com/RobotWebTools/rosbridge_suite/blob/develop/ROSBRIDGE_PROTOCOL.md).
 The bridge can process commands through JSON tuneled over WebSockets.

+## ROS2 support

+The ros2-web-bridge **SUPPORTS** the latest ROS 2 stable release by default, please visit the [relase channel](https://github.com/ros2/ros2/releases) to check out the information.

+Any one who wants to run on the nightly build of ROS 2, please change the `dependencies` section of [package.json](https://github.com/RobotWebTools/ros2-web-bridge/blob/develop/package.json) file to install other version of [rclnodejs](https://github.com/RobotWebTools/rclnodejs#match-with-ros-20-stable-releases).

 ## Supported Clients

 A client is a program that communicates with ros2-web-bridge using its JSON API.
 Clients include: